osmlab/atlas-checks/docs/checks/roundaboutValenceCheck.md

 This check identifies roundabouts that have an unusual valence.
 The valence can be for the entire roundabout or any of its intersections.
 By default, unusual overall valence is defined as less than 2.
-However, this values is configurable, and can be adjusted by setting connections.minimum in the configuration file.
+However, this value is configurable, and can be adjusted by setting connections.minimum in the configuration file.
 Each intersection in a roundabout should only ever have one or zero connections to outside roads.